 In December the company released the Liftware Level, which allows people with mobility issues due to cerebral palsy or another condition to hold a utensil at any angle while keeping its contents level.

-The batteries for both devices can last up to three weeks on a single charge, and the attachments are dishwasher-safe.
+The batteries for both devices lasts for at least an hour of continuous use (or approximately three meals) on a single charge, and the attachments are dishwasher-safe.*

-In December Google donated 24 utensils to Ability Now, an organization in Oakland, Calif., that provides assistive technologies and support services to people in the Bay Area who have developmental and physical disabilities.
-One recipient wrote in a letter to Google that, thanks to the high-tech utensil, for the first time in years she felt comfortable enough to eat Christmas dinner in the same room as her family.
+In December an anonymous donor* gave 24 utensils to Ability Now, an organization in Oakland, Calif., that provides assistive technologies and support services to people in the Bay Area who have developmental and physical disabilities.
+One recipient wrote in a letter to Verily that, thanks to the high-tech utensil, for the first time in years she felt comfortable enough to eat Christmas dinner in the same room as her family.

 It’s not just startups that are producing assistive technologies.
 Microsoft, through its Garage incubator program, is developing Hearing AI, a smartphone app for people who are deaf or hard of hearing.
 The app, which uses artificial intelligence to interpret sounds, vibrates when the alarm on a smoke detector or carbon monoxide detector goes off.

 Another feature of Hearing AI is its use of deep learning to convert text to speech, and vice versa, making it easier for the user to communicate with the hearing world.
 The text appears larger or smaller depending on the volume of the person’s voice, so a deaf user can better understand the tone of the conversation.